Trou aux Biches Resort Hotel – Mauritius beaches.

 The best public beach with no hotel squatting alongside is either Flic-en-Flac or La Preneuse, which are very popular with locals at weekends.

-Probably Mauritius’ best beach, Paradis is enrobed with supremely soft sand and inviting, calm water.
+Probably the best of all Mauritius beaches, Paradis is enrobed with supremely soft sand and inviting, calm water.
 It’s more-or-less occupied by the supreme luxury of the Paradis hotel in the far southwest of Mauritius.

 With a cool, ethnic/designer style and stunning environment of powder sand, manicured lawns, rocky mountain backdrop, golf course and perfectly balanced chic informality this is the place to stay if you have very deep pockets.